Borth's Lost Legends...

 *UPDATE* In the first fortnight we have had over 1,000 visitors to this tiny space, that's twice the usual footfall the museum is accustomed to experiencing in the same period during previous years.
 It's been a substantial mix of very local locals, locals, the regular tourists and new tourists who have come to the town specifically to see the display.
 You can also now buy postcards to help contribute to the upkeep of the museum and this historic station, which is not for profit, a true community creation.

 As mentioned above, part of the exhibition includes a little green book in which people can join in with the deep mapping.
 It's more than just a place for comments, it's a gallery of responses, interpretations, new stories and inspiration.
 Jo has even left a smaller book by its side, for people who prefer to be less formal (she thinks of everything!).

 Here is a selection of some of my favourites, from dogs to ghost trains, rainbows to visual perspectives on the display - it's a work of art in it's own right already.
 My thanks to all who have contributed ; keep them coming!

 Thanks to Kev in the college print room for his unwavering patience in the face of our Windows/Apple design challenges (postcards, posters, banners).
-Ditto to UWTSD and the ISRF for funding the film; Ashley and Sarah at Y Stwdio Brint, Lampeter, for the wrap around art work (more design challenges...anyone want to buy me Photoshop and an Apple Mac?!); Harvey and Geraint for the antler mount; Dafydd and Denis for the shanty; George, Jo and their team for letting us invade their summer space and the team members of LitL 2016 who produced their share of the project for display - particularly Jake for all his additional footage/recordings and Martin for his constant support and general assistance.
-May the sea always be your friend.
+Ditto to UWTSD and the ISRF for funding the film; Ashley and Sarah at Y Stwdio Brint, Lampeter, for the wrap around art work (more design challenges...anyone want to buy me Photoshop and an Apple Mac?!); Harvey and Geraint for the antler mount; Dafydd and Denis for the shanty; George, Jo and their team for letting us invade their summer space and the team members of LitL 2016 who produced their share of the project for display - may the sea always be your friend.